-No question about it, anxiety and stress are bugaboos for many of us.
-However, they are also very treatable.
+No question about it, anxiety and stress are major challenges for most of us.
+Some of both is inevitable, but both can reach a point where they are actively interfering with our ability to function in our daily lives.
+The good news is that anxiety and stress are also very treatable.
 First, allow me to define anxiety and stress as I see them.

 Stress, or what one might call ‘anxiety of daily life’, is caused by many of the challenges of every-day living.
 These include:

 Sometimes, our anxiety boils over into anger.
 If this is a frequent issue for you, please check out my page on anger management.